-How much does it cost to apply for an order?
+How much does it cost?

 There is no charge for getting a Protection Order.
-However, there is a fee if you apply to have the Protection Order cancelled (revoked) at a later date.
+However, there is a fee if you apply to have the Protection Order cancelled.

 How do I get a Protection Order?

 There are two ways to apply for a Protection Order - in person or by telephone.